shenderson62/shenderson62.github.io/_pages/about.md

 - **Summer**: Appointed as an Undergraduate Teaching Assistant for CS1331: Introduction to Object-Oriented Programming at Georgia Tech

 ### 2020
-- **August**: Started a B.S. in Computer Science at Georgia Tech with threads in Intelligence and Information Internetworks
+- **Fall**: Started a B.S. in Computer Science at Georgia Tech with threads in Intelligence and Information Internetworks